scionproto/scion/doc/BeaconExtensions.md

   cluster)
 - The interface IDs of all the interfaces in the cluster (1 value per interface)

 Here the inter-AS bandwidths are omitted.
+Be reminded that only the interfaces with IDs bigger than the ID of the egress interface are included, and if this would mean a cluster is devoid of interface IDs, the cluster is simply removed as a whole.

 ### Concrete Format Maximum Bandwidth